 World Bank Blog4Dev Essay Contest 2020 for Sub-Saharan African Countries (Win Internship at a World Bank Africa country office/Attend IMF Spring Meetings 2020 in Washington DC)

-This year, the World Bank wants you to share your thoughts on gender-based violence in Kenya for a chance to win a trip to Washington, D.C. in April 2018.
+This year, the World Bank wants to have your thoughts on “What will it take to end child marriage in your country?” for a chance to win great prizes.

-About the Award: What will it take to end Gender Based Violence in your country?
+What will it take to end child marriage in your country?

 Selection Criteria: A panel of judges made up of World Bank staff will review the submissions to determine the winning entries.

-The winning submissions will be selected on the basis of the following criteria:
+The winning submissions will be selected based on the following criteria:

 Number of Awardees: 5

-- Submissions through email or mail post are not acceptable
+Submissions through email or post will not be accepted.

 Award Provider: World Bank Group